asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 (180,190] & 7 \\
 (190,200] & 2 \\
 \hline
-\end{array}$$
+\end{array}
+$$

 ### Which central tendency statistic should I use?

-In general, when all the central tendency statistics can be calculated, is advisable to use them as representative values in the following
+In general, when all the central tendency statistics can be calculated, is advisable to use them as representative values in the following order:
-order:

 1. The mean.
 Mean takes more information from the sample than the others, as it takes into account the magnitude of data.

 2. The median.
 Median takes less information than mean but more than mode, as it takes into account the order of data.

 3. The mode.
 Mode is the measure that fewer information takes from the sample, as it only takes into account the absolute frequency of values.

 But, *be careful with outliers*, as the mean can be distorted by them.
 In that case it is better to use the median as the value most representative.